tinkledoomhammer/some-notes/stackedit/Code/Rust/Rust Book.md

 ### 07.04 `use`
 * like a symlink in a file system, `use path::to::module;` makes an alias `module` in the current scope
 * This does **not** allow the identifier to be used in a submodule
+* it is idiomatic to bring modules into scope rather than individual functions
+* But it is idiomatic to bring structs, enums, and other items in directly
+* Rust does not allow having two items witht the